-A \$41,000 per person per fiscal year total limit is established for all P/FDS Waiver services with the following exceptions:
+A \$47,000 per person per fiscal year total limit is established for all P/FDS Waiver services with the following exceptions:

-- Supports Coordination and Supports Broker services - The limit can be exceeded by \$15,000 for Advanced Supported Employment, Supported Employment, or Benefits Counseling services that are authorized on an individual's ISP. - The limit can be exceeded temporarily to provide needed services for emergency care provision due to the COVID-19 pandemic.
-This temporary exception ends on 6/30/24 which is the last day of the full state fiscal year in which the Appendix K authority ends. - Individuals enrolled in the P/FDS Waiver prior to July 1, 2023, can exceed the limit to maintain the number of Community Participation Support and/or Transportation Trip service units authorized in January 2020 or those authorized in the FY22-23 Individual Support Plan, whichever is greater.
+- Supports Coordination and Supports Broker services. - Individuals enrolled in the P/FDS Waiver prior to July 1, 2023, can exceed the limit to maintain the number of Community Participation Support and/or Transportation Trip service units authorized in January 2020 or those authorized in the FY22-23 Individual Support Plan, whichever is greater.
 The purpose of this exception is to ensure that individuals will not lose services due to the adoption of temporary enhanced rates for Community Participation Support and Transportation Trip as the fee schedule rates effective in November 2023.
 As such, maintenance of Community Participation Support units includes any services authorized to replace Community Participation Support.
 For example, if a participant was authorized for 400 units of Community Participation support in January 2020 and was then authorized for 400 units of In-Home and Community Support in June 2022 to replace Community Participation Support that has remained unavailable, the 400 units is the maximum amount of In-Home and Community Support and Community Participation Support the individual can receive under this exception.
 The exceptions will continue for these individuals through June 30, 2025, as long as they remain enrolled in the P/FDS Waiver and the service plan does not exceed the approved exception level.
 This process will be monitored and reviewed by ODP or the AE.

-A \$85,000 per person per fiscal year total limit is established for all Community Living Waiver services with the following exceptions:
+A \$97,000 per person per fiscal year total limit is established for all Community Living Waiver services with the following exception: